karlb/wikdict-web/wikdict_web/markdown/about.md

 #### Which data is available and where does if come from?

 <img style="float: right; width: 15%" src="/static/img/markdown/mit-license.svg">
 All data is extracted from [Wiktionary](https://www.wiktionary.org) by the [DBnary](http://kaiko.getalp.org/about-dbnary/) project.
-So for data to be available, it has to be in one the the Wiktionaries support by DBnary.
+So for data to be available, it has to be in one of the Wiktionaries supported by DBnary.
 On top of the extraction work done by DBnary, WikDict

 * parses HTML and Wiki formatting from the results to provide proper human-readable output
 * reduces the differences in data structure between different language Wiktionaries
-* combines translations from diffrenent language Wiktionaries in a smart way to increase the number of translations
+* combines translations from different language Wiktionaries in a smart way to increase the number of translations
 * assigns importance scores to words and translations for better sorting, filtering and suggestions
 * merges translations to give more concise output
 * converts the data into other formats